EvanBacon/expo-quick-actions/README.md

 # expo-quick-actions

-> This is not (currently) an official Expo SDK package.
-Subject to breaking changes.
+> This is not an official Expo SDK package.

 A comprehensive React Native library for home screen quick actions.